BCHD White Paper: State of Health in Baltimore (Winter 2016)

 - Healthy Connections-including improved peer relationships, community connectedness, and connections with trusted adults.

 - School Health The Bureau of School Health at BCHD provides health services in all Baltimore City Public Schools.
-We have helped children better achieve their potential by supporting mental health services to 119 schools, providing students with access to health suite services, with nearly 300,000 annual visits in 180 schools.
+We have helped children better achieve their potential by supporting mental health services in 119 schools and providing students with access to health suite services, with nearly 300,000 annual visits in 180 schools.
 However, capacity is severely limited: several school-based health centers must share one nurse practitioner or provide care via the school health suites, which do not have nurse practitioners or physicians readily available to provide diagnosis, treatment, and preventative services.

 Telemedicine is an innovative and effective way to address this gap in capacity and expand the level of care offered across schools without having to staff each with a full-time primary care provider.
 BCHD seeks to launch a telemedicine pilot to improve care coordination by virtually connecting community physician providers to over 1,500 school children, allowing them to stay in class and keep their parents at work.
-This will enable regular evaluation and treatment of both acute and chronic illnesses, as well as enhance availability of key behavioral and mental health services.
+This will enable regular evaluation and treatment of both acute and chronic illnesses, as well as enhance the availability of key behavioral and mental health services.

 - Reproductive Health BCHD and a broad coalition of partners in the City, including Baltimore City Public Schools, were awarded an $8.5 million grant from the U.S. Department of Health and Human Services that will be used to ensure comprehensive sex education in middle schools and high schools, with the aim of reducing the teen birth rates as well as provide accurate, evidence-based reproductive health education.